saiferdima/JiraTests/README.md

 This will start up a Selenium Server and will output a bunch of info logs.
 Your Protractor test will send requests to this server to control a local browser.
 You can see information about the status of the server at http://localhost:4444/wd/hub.

-- cd to //PopazovDk
-- `npm install` This will install all npm dependencies for the project
-- `protractor conf.test.js` to start tests